top of page

 Treatment may include:

-• Cervical joint mobilization
+• Gentle cervical joint mobilization

 • Improving upper thoracic mobility

-• Addressing rib mechanics
+• Addressing rib and shoulder girdle mechanics

-• Reducing fascial tension around the neck
+• Reducing fascial tension around the neck and upper back

 Physiotherapy